realness-online/web/docs/architecture.md

 All thread-blocking activity is isolated into workers built via `workers.config.js`.

-`vector` converts a jpg into a vector graphic. `optimize` will then optimize the vector (often by 10x). `service` is about caching all built resources on the client. and `sync` handles checking and removing stale files
+`vector` converts a jpg into a vector graphic. `optimize` will then optimize the vector (often by 10x). `service` is about caching all built resources on the client. and `sync` handles checking for and removing stale information about you and your relationships